andreabonvini/Notes/Advanced_Signals/Cerutti.md

 ### Advanced Signals and Data Processing in Medicine

-*A series of notes on the "Advanced SIgnals and Data Processing in Medicine" course as taught by Sergio Cerutti and Riccardo Barbieri during the second semester of the academic year 2018-2019 at Politecnico di Milano.*
+*A series of notes on the "Advanced Signals and Data Processing in Medicine" course as taught by Sergio Cerutti and Riccardo Barbieri during the second semester of the academic year 2018-2019 at Politecnico di Milano.*

+## Scaletta

+- Wiener Filter : Qual è la novità?
+Ipotesi, Equazioni e esempi di utilizzo
+- Kalman Filter: Passaggio da Wiener a Kalman, Ipotesi, 3 blocchi, Equazioni e esempi di utilizzo
+- Adaptive Filter: Che cambia rispetto a Kalman?
+Equazioni e esempi di utilizzo

 ## Exam Questions *Cerutti*

 - ***Talk me about the Wiener filter (in both frequency and time domains) and its applications.***

+  Typical deterministic filters are designed for a desired frequency response.
+However, the design of the Wiener filter takes a different approach.
+One is assumed to have knowledge of the spectral properties of the original signal and the noise, and one seeks the linear time-invariant filter whose output would come as close to the original signal as possible.

   The *Wiener Filter* is a non-recursive filter used to produce an estimate of a desired or target random process by linear time-invariant filtering of an observed noisy process, assuming known *stationary* signal and noise spectra, and additive noise.
 The Wiener filter minimizes the mean square error between the estimated random process and the desired process.